-SOAR (Security Orchestration, Automation and Response) is a solution stack of compatible software programs that allow an organization to collect data about security threats from multiple sources and respond to low-level security events without human assistance.
+SOAR (Security Orchestration, Automation and Response) is a solution stack of compatible software programs that allow an organization to collect data about security threats, and respond to low-level security events without human assistance.
+Data about these threats can be collected from multiple sources.
 The goal of using a SOAR stack is to improve the efficiency of physical and digital security operations.
-The term, which was coined by the research firm Gartner, can be applied to compatible products and services that help define, prioritize, standardize and automate incident response functions.
+The term was coined by the research firm Gartner and can be applied to compatible products and services that help define, prioritize, standardize and automate incident response functions.

 According to Gartner, the three most important capabilities of SOAR technologies are: